hartwigmedical/hmftools/pave/README.md

 Transcript | Ensembl transcript ID
-Effects | list of effects separated by '&' SpliceRegion | true/false - if variant overlaps with the 8 intronic bases or 3 exonic bases around a splice junction
+Effects | list of effects separated by '&' SpliceRegion | true/false - if variant overlaps with the 8 intronic bases or 3 exonic bases around a splice junction HgvsCodingImpact | HGVS coding impact HgvsProteinImpact | HGVS protein impact

-For any gene with 1 or more impacts, the following summary data is written:
+For any variant with one or more impacted transcripts, the following summary data is written:

-For each impacted transcript it will add the following fields:

 Field | Description
 ---|---